kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 <exercise name='Exercise 1.11: Persisting data'>

   Let's share data between "Ping-pong" and "Log output" applications using persistent volumes.
 Create both a *PersistentVolume* and *PersistentVolumeClaim* and alter the *Deployment* to utilize it.
-As *PersistentVolume* is often maintained by cluster administrators rather than developers and are not application specific you should keep the definition for that separated.
+As PersistentVolumes are often maintained by cluster administrators rather than developers and those are not application-specific you should keep the definition for those separated, perhaps in own folder.

   Save the number of requests to "Ping-pong" application into a file in the volume and output it with the timestamp and hash when sending a request to our "Log output" application.
 In the end, the two pods should share a persistent volume between the two applications.
 So the browser should display the following when accessing the "Log output" application: